zflowers/CascadesCombine/README.md

 An RDataframe interface to go from TTree skims to combine datacards and fits

 ### Build instructions
-BFI - can work locally just update sample tool constructor prefix accordingly (to find you files)
+BFI - can work locally just update sample tool constructor prefix accordingly (to find your files)

 BFI/BF - designed for el9 on LPC due to constraints from Combine